git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 back into `make`.
 On BSD systems, I may try invoking `make` via `gmake` (to call [GNU Make](https://www.gnu.org/software/make/) specifically).
 I've made a [patch before](https://github.com/liuxinyu95/AlgoXY/pull/16) fixing the build system for the book [AlgoXY](https://github.com/liuxinyu95/AlgoXY/).

+The `$(test)` after `go test` allows passing in a shell variable with arguments in it.
+So you could do `make watch_test test='-i'`.
+For examples of a similar `Makefile` in action see [the one in my tmuxp project](https://github.com/tony/tmuxp/blob/master/Makefile).
+The project is licensed BSD (permissive), so you can grab code and use it in compliant with the [LICENSE](https://github.com/tony/tmuxp/blob/master/LICENSE).

 ## Session Managers {#session-manager}